mvolkmann/mvolkmann.github.com/programming/sed-article.md

 must escaped with a backslash, but parentheses inside a character class are not.

-TODO: You emailed Charles about this.
 The `?`, `*`, and `+` repetition characters are greedy.
-This means they match as many consecutive characters as possible.
+This means the entire regular expression will match as many characters as possible.

-Suppose we want to match an underscore followed by any other characters and another underscore.
+Suppose we want to match an underscore, followed by any other characters, and another underscore.
-THE NEXT PART IS WRONG!
+An example is "_apple_banana_cherry_".
+The regular expression `/_.+_/` will work.
+Note that the `.*` part will not match the final underscore.
-The regular expression `/_.*_/` will not work because `.*` will match the ending underscore and then there won't be another one to match.
+If it did then the regular expression would fail to match because the final underscore in the pattern wouldn't have anything to match.

-Instead of looking for any characters after the starting underscore, we need to look for any characters except an underscore using `/_[^_]*_/`.
+Another approach we could try is `/_[^_]+_/`.
+This looks for an underscore, followed by any characters that are not underscores, followed by an underscore.
+It matches "_apple_", but not "_apple_banana_cherry_".

 Predefined character sets have a more compact syntax.
 For example, `\w` is a "word character" and